john-savill/autosim2/Readme.md

  - User moves "Speed Control" slider to 75%
  - Frontend calls backend with the new value
  - Backend looks up "Speed Control" in mapping file
- - Finds it maps to GPIO pin 18 with range 0-100
+ - Finds it, maps to GPIO pin 18 with range 0-100
  - Converts 75% to PWM duty cycle on GPIO 18
  - External hardware responds